 TST administrative staff, along with the Graduate Coordinator or college Graduate Director, can advise students on which option best meets their academic and professional goals (particularly for those considering doctoral studies).
 Both options require three sessions of full-time study.
-Prior to the registration deadline for the Winter session (published at www.tst.edu), the student must declare which program option they will be pursuing.
+Students will be required to confirm to the GCTS in the Winter session which option they intend to pursue.